pallets/flask/esof/docs/assignment2.md

 * **Pre-conditions**:

-* **Description**:  The developer analyse and set what are the resources used by the application.
+* **Description**:  The developer analyse and set what are the resources used by the application and process comunication between server and application

 * **Post-conditions**: